EmilyCheoh/notes/lec17/README.md

 - constructor -- linear (in the number of buckets)

-- `lookup()` -- anywhere from constant to linear (in the number of elements in the table), depending how good the hashing function is and how big the table is
+- `lookup()` -- anywhere from constant to linear (in the number of elements in the table), depending how good the hash function is and how big the table is

 - `member()` -- the same as `lookup()`